Reviews You Can Rely On

 • 5

-Bottom Line This heavier but more comfortable pack provides great support for larger loadsThis super-light pack caries loads like a pro and has just about every feature you could ever wantThis now classic pack offers incredible ventilation, an awesome set of pockets, and a hug-like suspensionThis comfortable yet supportive pack has an extremely functional set of features and is one of the lightest in our testAn affordable pack with lots of organizational features and three access points to the main compartment
+Bottom Line This heavier but more comfortable pack provides great support for larger loadsThis super-light pack caries loads like a pro and has just about every feature you could ever wantThis now classic pack offers incredible ventilation, an awesome set of pockets, and a hug-like suspensionThis comfortable yet supportive pack has an extremely functional set of features and is one of the lightest in our testThe Flash 55 is a great value, with excellent features and a great weight to volume ratio at an affordable price

 Comfort (40%)